Logic NAND Gate Circuit using Transistors is very important in digital logic, as it work opposite of AND gate.

 Output Behavior:

-If both inputs are HIGH then both push buttons is pressed and both Q1 and Q2 is ON.
+If both inputs are HIGH, we press both push buttons and turn ON both Q1 and Q2.

-Current cant go to ground and so it flows to output.
+As a result, current cant go to ground and so it flows to output and hence output LED gets HIGH.

 Summary: